LAMB-TARK/MOS-6502-Logisim-Evolution/README.md

 ![image](https://github.com/LAMB-TARK/MOS-6502-Logisim-Evolution/assets/152881313/2cc31422-989f-4480-9804-ac49a98d843d)

-Then progressing through the fetch, decode, execute cycle with the implementation of a decoder capable of aactivating pins to trigger the appropriate instruction and
+Then progressing through the fetch, decode, execute cycle with the implementation of a decoder capable of activating pins to trigger the appropriate instruction and addressing mode based on a 8-bit input

 ![image](https://github.com/LAMB-TARK/MOS-6502-Logisim-Evolution/assets/152881313/75d48cb8-f29e-46e0-9a97-3143d06062bb)

 # Example Execution